AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 9. Provide short forms alternatives for commonly used commands.
    - This would enhance user convenience by allowing quicker command entry.

-10. Allow duplicate team names for different hackathons.
+10. Allow user to add or remove multiple persons to/from a team in one command.
-    - This would reflect real-world scenarios where teams may reuse names across different events.
+    - This would streamline the process of managing team memberships, especially for larger teams.